-It was a chance trip across Sydney’s Parramatta Road to a second-hand electronics store that sparked a big idea for Jeevesh Kumar (BE(Software) ’04): a sustainable electronic recycling company.
+It was a chance trip across Sydney’s Parramatta Road to a second-hand electronics store that sparked a big idea for software engineering graduate Jeevesh Kumar: a sustainable electronic recycling company.

 “I was living on campus at the time,” he says.
 “I went to the second-hand store across from Victoria Park and got my first refurbished laptop.
 I knew I didn’t need something brand new, and I thought, more people need to do this.
 Purchasing upcycled electronics needs to become the new normal.”